 A-skip is an exercise that requires a high degree of coordination and movement control.
 Before you start doing A-skip you should learn high knee march, a simpler drill with similar movements.

-High knee march is an excellent starting point of beginners wanting to learn A-skip and high knees.
+A high knee march is an excellent starting point for beginners wanting to learn A-skip and high knees.
 Start with easier and more controlled movements, and as your balance, stability, and body mechanics improve, increase the pace.

 During high knee march, as with other drills, you should emphasize proper posture as well as an arm to leg coordination.